Skip to main content

 Dr. Parth Rathee

-Earning his Ph.D. in Chemistry from the University of Miami, Parth is a Postdoctoral Fellow working with the Wetmore Lab to build quantum computation models of DNA-editing enzymes to identify prospective targets for gene therapy.
+Earning his Ph.D. in Chemistry from the University of Miami, Parth is a Postdoctoral Fellow working with Dr. Stacey Wetmore.
+His research is focused on building quantum computational models of DNA-editing enzymes to identify prospective targets for gene therapy.
 In his spare time, Parth is an avid sci-fi reader, audiophile and photographer.

 Learn more about Dr. Rathee's research